 The Ke Nani Kai Time Share Association also known as The Club is made up of 357 owners.
 Each owner has a fee-simple deeded interest in a one or two bedroom suite/condominium.
 The Club has its own Board of Directors who meet regularly and oversee the operation of the organization.

-Ke Nani Kai is affiliated with the INTERVAL INTERNATIONAL EXCHANGE network with over 2400 resorts worldwide to trade into.
-Annual membership dues are $89 and exchange fees are $174.
-II offers many benefits for KNK Owners including special promotions like two-for-one trading, discounted Getaway Vacations and a full-service travel agency with below-market rates to key destinations and online serviceability.
+Ke Nani Kai is affiliated with two major worldwide exchange networks.
+Interval International and RCI.
+These exchange networks offer Ke Nani Kai Owners additional vacation exchange options to trade into.
+Annual membership dues and exchange fees are required to make exchanges.
+Interval International features over 3000 resorts worldwide and RCI features over 4300 resorts worldwide.
+Interval International and RCI offer many benefits for Ke Nani Kai Owners including special promotions, discounted rental vacations, and a full-service travel agency with below-market rates to key destinations and online serviceability.

 Ke Nani Kai also has an IN-HOUSE EXCHANGE SERVICE exclusively for KNK owners.
 We have a 98% success factor in confirming owner exchanges.
 There are no membership fees or upgrade fees to larger sized units.
 A nominal exchange fee will be charged only after your request has been confirmed.
 We can book you into the most exciting vacation destinations in Hawaii, Mexico, Canada, and various other locations.
 Give us a call for all your exchange needs.
 We offer 30 years of expertise in the exchange business and will provide you with individualized quality service in securing the space you want.
 A list of areas and resorts is listed further in this web site.

 RENTALS & RESALES may be found by viewing the RENTAL and RESALE section of this web page or by contacting the Time Share Office: email@example.com or call toll free 1-800-490-9042 or 858-679-2016 or FAX 858-679-2017.